Redundancy: Get It Right!

 Termination of temporary and contract workers

 Any staff within the business on fixed term or temporary contracts should be identified.
-All contract staff should also be identified.
+All people who are in fact suppliers or contractors should also be identified - we write extensively on how to determine if people are actually employees, or indeed are employed under some other arrangement.
 Where appropriate these groups should have contracts terminated.
-This is particularly important where such staff are working in the same roles as those being made redundant.
+This is particularly important where such workers, contractors and suppliers are effectively working in the same jobs as those being made redundant.

-- If contract staff are retained and permanent staff are made redundant, the permanent staff would have a legitimate reason to take their case to tribunal.
-If there is a legitimate argument in favour of the contractors, ensure that their job descriptions and other documentation support the case.
+If suppliers or contractors are retained and permanent staff are made redundant, the permanent staff would have a legitimate reason to take their case to tribunal.
+If there is a legitimate argument in favour of the suppliers and contractors, ensure that their contractors and other documentation support the case.
+All suppliers and contractors should work against deliverables and their involvement stops once those deliverables are complete.
+This issue of who is and is not an employee is complex - and the more so in redundancy.
+Call us for help.

 Retirement and Early Retirement